Ad-Chan/ConfigScrape/README.md

 # ConfigScrape

-A simple script that scrapes prosettings.net for PC settings of pro players in CSGO.
+A simple Python program that scrapes prosettings.net for PC settings of pro players in CSGO.